sf-explorer/documentation/genai/9-faq.md

 ### Does GenAI Explorer work in incognito mode?

-Yes, but you need to enable it:
+The web application works in any browser mode without restrictions.
+If you're using the Chrome extension, you'll need to enable it for incognito mode:
 1. Go to `chrome://extensions`
 2. Find GenAI Explorer
 3. Click "Details"